-With professors who are leaders in their specialties and have the most advanced degrees, you will have the opportunity to work with faculty one-on-one in class, practice, service and research.
+The Nursing Schools professors are leaders in their specialties and have the most advanced degrees, and you will have the opportunity to work with faculty one-on-one in class, practice, service and research.
 TLU also has partnered with highly regarded local and regional hospitals and healthcare facilities to provide you with opportunities to practice in simulation and learning centers and provide actual nursing care.

 Nurses work individually and cooperatively with other health professionals to provide care that promotes well-being in individuals, groups and communities they serve.
 To begin your career in nursing you must graduate from an approved program of nursing and successfully complete a national examination for a Registered Nurse (RN) license.

 However, a baccalaureate degree in nursing is the preferred educational requirement for registered nurse practice in many healthcare settings.
 Due to high demand, nursing graduates can expect to work immediately in healthcare, often with greater benefits and salaries than ever before.

 The Department of Nursing at TLU offers a curriculum leading to a Bachelor of Science degree in Nursing (B.S.N.).
 The B.S.N. program is a competitive entry program with limited space and is approved by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the Texas Board of Nursing.
 Graduates of the B.S.N. program at TLU are eligible for Texas state licensure after successfully completing the requirements from the Texas Board of Nursing and passing the National Licensure Examination for Registered Nursing.